-From a relatively small Haematology laboratory about 10 years ago, to a composite Department of Haematology, with clinical and laboratory faculty working together under one roof for better service, resident training and research activities, we indeed have come a long way.
-Our mission is to provide state of the art investigative facilities for the comprehensive diagnosis of haematologic diseases and the highest quality of clinical care for our patients with the latest therapeutic tools.
-In addition, to impart training and mentor the next generation of academic Haematologists, through our Diplomate of National Board (DNB) programme, is a high priority.
-For Ph.D, Guru Gobind Singh Indraprastha University has accorded the status of Approved Research Centre to Sir Ganga Ram Hospital and the head of the department is an approved PhD guide.
-Department has its own SOPs and protocols and has accreditation for the laboratory services from the National Accreditation Board for Testing Laboratories (NABL).
+From a relatively small Haematology laboratory about 20 years ago, to a stateof-the-art Department of Haematology, with clinico-pathological correlation for better service, resident training and research activities, we indeed have come a long way.
+Our mission is to provide state-of-the-art investigative facilities for the comprehensive diagnosis of haematological diseases so as to provide the highest quality of clinical care for our patients with the latest therapeutic tools.
+In addition, we impart training and mentor the next generation of academic Haematologists through our Diplomate of National Board (DNB) superspecialty haematology course.
+Since the last two years, the name has changed to DrNB Clinical Haematology programme.
+The department has its own SOPs and protocols and has accreditation for the laboratory services from the National Accreditation Board for Testing Laboratories (NABL).

 Department of Haematology, Sir Ganga Ram Hospital started the DNB course in Haematology of the National Board of Examinations in 2008, the first such course in the country in the superspeciality of Haematology.
 It is equivalent to DM in Haematology.
 Two candidates enrolled in the first batch (2008) passed out in 2011.
 One passed out in 2012 and 2 are due to appear for examination in 2013.